MarcinMM/Dungeon-Dweller/README.markdown

 # TODO MVP 8/7

-* Complete splats with spritemap to allow for other colors/substances.
-Small splats need even smaller %.
+* Vertical dungeon structure (saving/loading levels for going up/down).
+Save/load decor as well.
-* Armor gen, same as weapon gen.
+* Armor gen, same as weapon gen. Armor doesn't actually exist yet, as such.
-* Mouseover info on items, as NPCs.
 * Wrap up time-based regen.
-* Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
-I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
-There's just too much overlap between corridor carving and walkables.
 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
-* Vertical dungeon structure (saving/loading levels for going up/down).
 * Item use, rest of item creation.
 * Corridor walls for hallways.
 Pretty big aesthetic plus, I think.
+Use neighbors from Nodemap.
 * Pathing optimizations.
 * Consolidate usage of x/y vs tileX/tileY.
 I really need automagic setters and getters on any entity with a location so I can fully work in tiles rather than absolute X/Y.
+* Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
+I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
+There's just too much overlap between corridor carving and walkables.
 * Diagonal movement.
 Do we really need this?

 # TODO FUTURE WISHLIST

 *Graphics*

-* Item equip graphical overlay.
+* Item equip graphical overlay using MonsterGraphic.
-* Combat animations.
+* Combat animations using MonsterGraphic.

 *Tech/AI*